Learn how to make Forky, the spork toy, just like Bonnie in Toy Story 4!

 Cut your popsicle stick in half and use the teal marker to write Bonnie or your child’s name on the bottom of the popsicle sticks.

-Take a small chunk of plain clay and make it into a volcano shape.
+Take a small chunk of modeling clay and make it into a volcano shape.

-Stick the popsicle stick halves onto the underside of the clay with the “legs” angled outward a bit.
+Stick the craft stick halves onto the underside of the clay with Forky’s feet angled outward a bit on a flat surface.

-Use a blue Wikki Stix to make Forky’s mouth and press it on the spork.
+Use a blue Wikki Stix to make Forky’s mouth and press it on the back of the spork.
 In this example, we made him surprised, but you can make it a smile or anything you want.

-Use a red Wikki Stix to make his eyebrows.
+Use a red Wikki Stix on Forky’s face to make his eyebrows.

 Choose 2 different sized adhesive googly eyes and attach them to the middle of the spork.

-Take your spork and press the base of it into the top of the clay volcano.
+Take the bottom of the spork and press it into the top of the clay volcano.

-Next, we’re going to learn how to make Forky’s hands.
-Wrap your red pipe cleaners around the spork, in the middle of the handle.
-Shape the ends to make 3 fingers on each side.
+Next, we’re going to learn how to make Forky’s arms.
+Wrap your red pipe cleaner around the handle of the spork.
+Shape the ends of the pipe cleaner to make 3 fingers on each side.

 Color the sides of Forky’s mouth with a marker then dab it with your finger to blur the marker and give him rosy cheeks.